SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 # Exercise 2 - Create and deploy a project containing database artifacts using the SAP HANA Getting Started Wizard

-This exercise will demonstrate how to create a project containing tables and a calculation view using the Getting Started wizard.
+This exercise will demonstrate how to create a project containing tables, a calculation view, and a stored procedure using the Getting Started wizard.
 Further details on some of the concepts shown here can be found at [SAP HANA Cloud, SAP HANA Database Developer Guide for Cloud Foundry Multitarget Applications](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/f8e431e3cdc14516b4ba8c9932afd1f4.html?version=latest&locale=en-US).

-## Exercise 2.1 Creating Database Objects with HDI vs SQL
+## Exercise 2.1 Why HDI?

-Multiple developers working with the same objects can each have their own isolated deployment.
-How does this differ from the upcoming (internal only) HANA Cloud multi-tenancy?
-Schema less development.

-### Why HDI

 - HDI stands for SAP HANA Deployment Infrastructure
 - HDI is an integral part of SAP HANA and SAP HANA Cloud